Pétur Guðmundsson (basketball): Season in England (1984–1985)

 In October 1984, Pétur signed with the Sunderland Maestros for the 1984–85 National Basketball League season.
 On 12 November 1984, he scored 44 points and grabbed 16 rebounds in an 89–76 victory against Liverpool.
-Sunderland finished the season in 9th place but missed the playoffs on a tie-breaker.
+Sunderland finished the season in 9th place but missed the playoffs on a tiebreaker.

-Back to the USA and second NBA stint (1985–1989)
+Back to the USA and second NBA stint (1985–1990)

 In September 1985, Pétur signed with the Tampa Bay Thrillers of the Continental Basketball Association.

-In 1986, Pétur was set to play for the American CBA's Kansas City Sizzlers but was denied a work permit by the U.S. Immigration and Naturalization Service.
+In 1986, Pétur was set to play for the CBA's Kansas City Sizzlers but was denied a work permit by the U.S. Immigration and Naturalization Service.

 On 19 March 1986, Pétur signed a 10-day contract with the Los Angeles Lakers as a free agent.
 In his first game, he posted 14 points in 20 minutes in a victory against the San Antonio Spurs.
-After 10 days he received another 10-day contract and then was signed for the rest of the season.
+After 10 days, he received another 10-day contract, and then was signed for the rest of the season.
 In 8 regular season games, he averaged 7.3 points and 4.8 rebounds.

 In the summer of 1986, Pétur signed a 2-year contract extension with the Lakers.
-During the training camp, prior to the season, he suffered a back injury that was later diagnosed as a slipped disc and eventually required surgery.
+Prior to the season, during training camp, he suffered a back injury that was later diagnosed as a slipped disc and eventually required surgery.
 While recovering, he was traded to the San Antonio Spurs along with Frank Brickowski, two draft picks and an undisclosed amount of money in exchange for Mychal Thompson on 13 February 1987.
 He appeared in a career high 69 games, including 9 starts, during the 1987–88 season.
 On 28 November 1987, Pétur scored an NBA career high 21 points against the Atlanta Hawks.
 After being one of eight Spurs players protected in the 1988 NBA expansion draft, Pétur started the first game of the 1988–89 season, a 122–107 victory against his former team Lakers, where he scored 7 points in 21 minutes.
 He was again in the starting lineup during the second game of the season but suffered a knee injury in the fourth quarter that required surgery.
 He returned to the court a month later, but struggled as the knee had not fully healed.
 The injury eventually forced him to miss the rest of the season.

-During the summer of 1989, Pétur joined the Lakers summer league team but suffered an achillies injury on practice before the summer league started.
-Later tests revealed a partial tear in the achillies tendon.
+During the summer of 1989, Pétur joined the Lakers' summer league team but suffered an Achilles injury in practice before the season started.
+Later tests revealed a partial tear in his Achilles tendon.
 In October 1989, he signed a training camp contract with the Minnesota Timberwolves.
-He was waived before the seasons start.
+He was waived before the season's start.

 Pétur played with the Sioux Falls Skyforce from January to March 1990, where he averaged 5.8 points and 6.0 rebounds per game in 22 appearances.